-	- In China, HSI works alongside Chinese groups to rescue dogs from trucks bound for the dog meat markets, uncover the immense cruelty that takes place at the slaughterhouses, and draw attention to the plight of the animals.
+- In China, HSI supports Chinese groups to rescue dogs from trucks bound for the dog meat markets, uncover the immense cruelty that takes place at the slaughterhouses, and draw attention to the plight of the animals.

 - In South Korea, thousands of dog farms throughout the country rear an estimated 2.5 million dogs each year for human consumption.
 HSI has worked with seven farmers since 2015 to shut down their farms and rescue 825 dogs.
 By helping farmers transition into humane trades, HSI is demonstrating that a government-led dog meat farm phase out is possible and desired by many farmers in the industry.